ShaunakPerni/TerminalUI/README.md

 * `customPrompt`: Prompt the user for input with a given symbol and color.
 * `customPromptFormDualInputs`: Prompt the user for two inputs with messages and colors.

+## io

+The `io` namespace contains functions to print file contents on ther terminal.
+These function(s) include:

+* `printFile`: Prints a given file line by line

 ## Terminal Formatting

 The `terminalFormatting` namespace contains constants and functions for terminal output formatting.
 These include: